PennRobotics/ShureDroid/README.md

 ## Getting Started

+_The .apk is currently being developed.
+Build from source._
 <!-- TODO: play store and/or f-droid link -->
 <!-- TODO: link apk in releases -->

 ### Build

+_Until I get instructions up, refer to the 452 repo._
 <!-- TODO: show gradle build steps -->